Aevarkan/MCBE-extended-commands-suite/README.md

 If used on an entity, it will mostly freeze them (they move very slowly, and they will fall slowly as well).

-> [!WARNING]
+> [!CAUTION]
 > Be careful when using this on entities, it is very performance intensive.
-Using this on players doesn't affect performance.
+Using this on players doesn't affect performance as it only freezes their camera.

 **Syntax**: `/scriptevent ecs:freeze <timeTicks: int>`